ramigs/nuxt-fauna-article/nuxt-fauna.md

 [documented](https://css-tricks.com/get-static/) before.
 Jamstack architectures allow us to build faster, more secure, more scalable websites.

-With HTML being pre-rendered once and then statically served from a CDN, the performance of a website has the potential to be great.
+With HTML being pre-rendered once and then statically served from a CDN, a website has the potential for great performance.
 Fetching data at the build stage - instead of each time a client requests a page, with minimum computing overhead.

 The term "static" can be a bit misleading - that's why we see "pre-rendered" being used interchangeably.
 When we build a Jamstack app, it doesn't mean we